 1965: The Beatles recorded two covers of Larry Williams songs, “Dizzy Miss Lizzy” and “Bad Boy,” at EMI Studios in London.

 1969: The Turtles, The Temptations, and Australian singer Helen Reddy performed at the White House for Tricia Nixon’s coming out party.
-The Turtles were reportedly the favorite group of the president’s 24-year-old daughter, and despite being politically opposed to Nixon, their manager demanded they play the gig.
+The Turtles were reportedly the favorite group of the president’s 24-year-old daughter, and despite their political opposition to President Richard Nixon, their manager demanded they play the gig.
 The band arrived at the White House high on marijuana and spooked the Secret Service with an electric metronome that was quickly dismantled.
 They then did lines of cocaine in their makeshift dressing room in Lincoln’s library before going onstage.
 At the time, President Nixon was out of the country and Turtles member Howard Kaylan later said that had Nixon been at the show, he likely would have “given him an earful of contempt and probably would have ended up in Gitmo.”

 1969: The Ventures released the album Hawaii Five-O. Named after the popular 1968 television series, the LP featured the theme song of the same name and reached #11 on the Billboard pop chart.